mpievolbio-scicomp/cancer_sim/paper.md

 classification of mutations based on their abundance [@Opasic2019].
 Target users are scientists working in the field of mathematical oncology.
-Simplicity of our model in comparison to more advanced models like [@waclaw2015] makes it specifically suitable students with interest in studying somatic evolution of cancer.
+Simplicity of our model in comparison to more advanced models like [@waclaw2015] makes it specifically suitable for students with interest in somatic evolution of cancer.

 Our model is abstract, not specific to any neoplasm type, and does not consider a variety of biological features commonly found in neoplasm